EfremE24/weather-api/README.md

 ## 5) Results and Evaluation

-- The API was tested using curl with a variety of temperatures.
+- The API was tested using a weather chatbot on a browser and  curl with a variety of temperatures.
 - Tests covered all temperature categories including freezing, cold, nice, pretty hot, hot, and dangerously hot.
 - Screenshots showing terminal output are stored in the /assets folder.
 - The application starts quickly, performs consistently, and produces correct JSON responses.